wdk-docs/jsdoc-docs/source/tags/tags-alias.rst

           */
          function foo() {}

-      The @alias tag tells JSDoc to pretend that Member A is actually named Member B. For example, when JSDoc processes the following code, it recognizes that ``foo`` is a function, then renames ``foo`` to ``bar`` in the documentation:
+      The :rst:dir:`@alias` tag tells JSDoc to pretend that Member A is actually named Member B. For example, when JSDoc processes the following code, it recognizes that ``foo`` is a function, then renames ``foo`` to ``bar`` in the documentation: